Getting started with Git - Part 4 - Forking & Making Pull Requests (PR)

 Easier version: You are free to do whatever you want with the code, provided you stay within the bounds of the LICENSE provided with the code.

-To fork the myapp repository, go to the repository page on Github and fork it.
-The fork button is on the right of the repository name.
+repository page on Github and fork it.
+The fork

 To demonstrate some concepts, I asked a bunch of my friends to fork our repository and play around.
 Let's see what their forked repositories look like.